kodecocodes/flutter-sample-project/README.md

   <title>Super App</title>
 ```

-This will change the display name used in the pages browser tab next to the favicon.
+This will change the display name used in the page's browser tab next to the favicon.

+## Testing it out

+Run the app on an Android and iOS device or emulator/simulator to make sure the splash screen, launcher icon and app name display correctly.
+If you don't have a Mac, then mention that on the Trello card so that the TE or FPE can double check the iOS version.

+Run the Flutter web app in a browser to make sure that the favicon and app name show on the browser tab.

-## Further notes
+## Future changes

 This guide is up to date for Flutter 2.0.
-When desktop versions enter the stable channel without the need for any special flags, then the required resources should be added for them as well.
+When desktop versions enter the stable channel without the need for any special flags, the required resources should be added for them as well.

 Are there new Flutter updates that break this guide?
 Please open a GitHub issue or submit a pull request.